unm-digital-history/campus-history/essays/university-of-new-mexico-press/index.md

 {% include figure.html
 class="img-center"
 width="60%"
-caption="A map of the University of New Mexico campus in December 1928, showing the eventual home of the Press in its original state." src="images/Screenshot_2025-05-16_025216.png"
+caption=""
+  src="images/Screenshot_2025-05-16_025216.png"
 %}
+>A map of the University of New Mexico campus in December 1928, showing the eventual home of the Press in its original state.[^McColeman]

 {% include figure.html
 class="img-center"
 width="60%"
-caption="The campus in December 1935.
-By this point, the two Korber/Press buildings had been connected to each other and the Carlisle Gym." src="images/Screenshot_2025-05-01_180119.png"
+caption=""
+  src="images/Screenshot_2025-05-01_180119.png"
 %}
+The campus in December 1935.
+By this point, the two Korber/Press buildings had been conjoined and linked to the Carlisle Gym.[^ConjoinedtoCarlisle]

 {% include figure.html
   class="img-center"
   width="100%"
+  caption=""
+  src="images/Screenshot_20250516_152855.jpg" %}
-  caption="An architectural drawing of one of the original Korber Wireless Station buildings compared to the site today, now housing UNM Facilities Management.
-If one looks closely, they can see lines in the stucco to the right of the door that appear to match with where a window originally was, complete with it being taller than the door itself, and one level to the ground that seems to match with the originally raised entrance walkway; it is likely this is the exact same side of the building." src="images/Screenshot_20250516_152855.jpg" %}
+>An architectural drawing of one of the original Korber Wireless Station buildings[^McColeman] compared to the site today, now housing UNM Facilities Management[^Me].
+If one looks closely, they can see lines in the stucco to the right of the door that appear to match with where a window originally was, complete with it being taller than the door itself, and one level to the ground that seems to match with the originally raised entrance walkway; it is likely this is the exact same side of the building.

 ### Early Press Operations
 For its first 3 years, the Press was little more than a printing facility for UNM.
 UNM had conducted some publishing prior to the establishment of the Press, including catalogs, internal materials, and some booklets, from 1898 onward.
 Their first ever booklet publication was published under the auspices of the "Hadley Climatological Laboratory" and was titled "Physiological Corrolaries of Equilibrium Theory of Nervous Action and Control."[^AHS] At first, the Press's output was largely comprised of similar material.
 Its first publications were pamphlets, while it also published booklets in the Bulletins series.
 Their equipment, though, was used to print works for UNM staff and other individuals, and some of these were credited to the Press.
 Technically, their first-ever hardcover book release was _Givers of Life_ by Emma Esterbook, which was published in 1931.
 However, the Press does not classify it as their first release because they did not advertise, distribute, or catalog it themselves.
 Their first true release was _New Mexico History and Civics_ by Lansing B. Bloom and Thomas C. Donnelly (the future president of New Mexico Highlands University) in 1933.
 This was also the year that Fred E. Harvey was hired as the Press Director.